B33Boy/Personal_Site/_posts/2020-06-30-imagenet-classification-with-deep-neural-networks.md

 ##### The Architecture
 8 layers = 5 convolutional + 3 fully connected.
-The last FC layer gets fed into a 1000 node softmax function which outputs probability for each of the 1000 classes.

 Inputs and outputs are as follows:
 $224\times224\times3$ input image